sayedraees/sayedraees/README.md

 <h2 align="left">Hi there👋!
-My name is Sayed Raees and I'm a Front-End Developer, from India </h2>
+My name is Sayed Raees and I'm a Data Analyst, from India </h2>

 ###